WithPrecedent/snickerdoodle/docs/advanced.md

 ## GitHub Actions

-These are the available actions for a repository created by `snickerdoodle`:
+These are the available actions for a repository created by `snickerdoodle` that are located in the ".github" folder and on the GitHub repository page under "Actions":

 | GitHub Action | Trigger | Jobs |
 | --- | --- | --- |